 09 of 10

-There are several dogs in this category that love to exercise.
-They have the strength, speed and endurance to make excellent running partners.
-These breeds include the Pointer, German Shorthaired Pointer and German Wirehaired Pointer.
-These dogs tend to do well in warm and cool temperatures and enjoy long distance runs.
+Several pointers love to exercise and have the strength, speed, and endurance to make excellent running partners.
+These breeds include the pointer, German shorthaired pointer, and German wirehaired pointer.
+These dogs tend to do well in warm and cool temperatures and enjoy long-distance runs.

 10 of 10

-If shorter, fast-paced runs are your thing, then a Sighthound may be the perfect running companion for you.
-Their streamlined bodies are perfectly designed for sprinting and they love it.
-However, most Sighthounds are ultimately more like couch-potatoes than athletes.
-In general, Sighthounds also have very little fat and therefore do not tolerate cold temperatures well.
-Breeds to consider include the Greyhound, Whippet, Borzoi, Saluki and Sloughi.
+If shorter, fast-paced runs are your thing, then a sighthound—namely, the greyhound, whippet, borzoi, saluki, Scottish deerhound, and sloughi—may be the perfect running companion for you.
+Their streamlined bodies are perfectly designed for sprinting, and they love it.
+However, most sighthounds are ultimately more like couch potatoes than athletes.
+In general, sighthounds have very little fat and do not tolerate cold temperatures well.